It's not hard to care for a brood of chicks, but there's a lot of information out there which can be confusing and is often contradictory.

 Here are over 150 of the most popular chicken names, from those kids will love to the cute and funny, and a special section for naming that rooster!

-Keeping chicks is a wonderful, exciting time - and it can be stressful sometimes, too.
+Keeping chicks is a wonderful, exciting time.
+It can be stressful sometimes, too.

 This page is all about your experiences.
-Share your stories of incubating, hatching or buying chicks, and how you managed caring for them in the brooder.
+Share your stories of incubating, hatching or buying chicks, and how you managed caring for your chicks in the brooder.

 Always a delight to look at, these pages will make you smile even on the darkest of days!